-A new wild swimming lake opens in south London next week, kicking off with a lively launch party.
+A new wild swimming lake opens in south London this weekend, kicking off with a lively launch party.

 The 285m-long Beckenham Place Park wild swimming lake, which reaches 3.5m deep in some parts, is due to reopen on 20 July — but it's not a completely new addition to the landscape.
 There was a lake on the site as far back as the 1700s, although it was filled in and used as a golf course — which was controversially closed to make way for the lake again.